A slow or faulty fingerprint sensor is enough to ruin the Pixel experience for any Pixel enthusiast. So let’s see how we can fix that here.

 Use thinner screen protectors:

-People often opt for significant cases and wide-screen protectors for more excellent protection.
+People often opt for significant cases and wide-screen protectors for better protection.
 But thick screen protectors can work against you when using an optical fingerprint sensor, as the sensor depends on the reflection of light it receives from the finger.
-So if you use a thick-tempered, remove it from your phone and install a new, thinner one.
+So, if you use a thick-tempered screen protector, remove it from your phone and install a new, thinner one.

 If this does not help as well, try the next solution.